 8. Human Potential

 Some early sources in the Lean literature refer to 7 wastes of Lean.
-In recent years, though, most publications have started referring to an eighth type of waste—failing to utilize people's talent or human potential.
+In recent years, though, most publications have started referring to the eighth type of waste—failing to utilize people's talent or human potential.
 Examples include:

 - Not listening to employees